mtolly/onyx/haskell/README.md

     When creating a Magma project, a REAPER project will also be generated so any remaining problems can be quickly edited and re-exported to MIDI.
     This avoids a few bugs in REAPER's own MIDI import function.
-    Also applies most of the C3 template to the MIDI tracks, so you get note names, colored tracks, and RBN preview windows.
+    It also applies most of the C3 template to the MIDI tracks, so you get note names, colored tracks, and RBN preview windows.
     Because this must generate WAV audio files to give to Magma, encrypted MOGG files in input rb3cons are unsupported.

-    Tip: to process a song with an encrypted MOGG, one option is to use the Phase Shift converter in C3 CON Tools which mixes the audio down to a single file, and then just supply the Phase Shift song to Onyx.
+    Tip: to process a song with C3-encrypted MOGG, one option is to use the Phase Shift converter in C3 CON Tools which mixes the audio down to a single file, and then just supply the Phase Shift song to Onyx.